-1. Evidence Obtained as a Result of the Failure To Comply with Knock-Notice Requirements Must Be Suppressed
+1. Evidence Obtained as a Result of the Failure to Comply with Knock-Notice Requirements Must Be Suppressed

-"An unexcused failure to fulfill the knock and notice requirements delineated by section 844 nullifies the subsequent search and requires exclusion of the evidence obtained.
-(Mapp v.
-Ohio (1961) 367 U.S. 643, 655, 660; [citations].)"
+The failure to comply with knock and notice requirements nullifies the subsequent search and requires the exclusion of the evidence obtained as a result of the search.
 (Duke v.
 Superior Court, supra, 1 Cal.3d at p.
-325.)
-Suppression is also required for violation of the knocknotice requirements contained in section 1531.
-(Gastelo, supra, 67 Cal.2d at p.
-589.)
+325; People v.
+Gastelo (1967) 67 Cal.2d 586, 589.)

-After a scholarly and lengthy analysis, the court in Neer concluded that notwithstanding "the enactment of California Constitution article I, section 28, subdivision (d) by Proposition 8 in June 1982, [11] a section 1531 violation still calls for the exclusion of the evidence obtained."
+After a scholarly and lengthy analysis, the court in Neer concluded that notwithstanding "the enactment of California Constitution article I, section 28, subdivision (d) by Proposition 8 in June 1982, [10] a section 1531 violation still calls for the exclusion of the evidence obtained."
 (People v.
 Neer, supra, 177 Cal.App.3d at p.
 997.)
-The year after Neer was decided, the California Supreme Court held in a post-Proposition 8 case that "[n]oncompliance with [Penal Code] section 844 renders any search and seizure following the entry unreasonable within the meaning of the Fourth
+The year after Neer was decided, the California Supreme Court held in a post-Proposition 8 case that "[n]oncompliance with [Penal Code] section 844 renders any search and seizure following the entry unreasonable within the meaning of the Fourth Amendment (Duke v.
+Superior Court, supra, 1 Cal.3d at p.
+325)," and that the evidence obtained in violation of knock-notice requirements should be suppressed.
+(Jacobs, supra, 43 Cal.3d at p.
+484, fn. omitted.)
+Thus, Proposition 8 did not undermine the California Supreme Court's repeated holdings that federal law requires that evidence obtained as a result of a failure to comply with knock-notice requirements violates the Fourth Amendment and must be suppressed.
+(See, e.g., People v.
+Tacy (1987) 195 Cal.App.3d 1402, 1413-1414 ["conclud[ing] that Duke v.
+Superior Court, supra, 1 Cal.3d 314, 325, retains its vitality despite the advent of Proposition 8"].)

-That provision provides in pertinent part: "relevant evidence shall not be excluded in any criminal proceeding. . . ."
+&lt;sup>10 That provision provides in pertinent part: "relevant evidence shall not be excluded in any criminal proceeding. . . ."
 (Cal.
 Const., art.
 I, § 28, subd. (d).)
 The California Supreme Court has held that this provision cannot affect exclusionary rule provisions mandated by federal law.
 (In re Lance W. (1985) 37 Cal.3d 873, 890, fn.
 11.)